White close button

 To enable tabbed inboxes, click on the ‘gear icon’ on the top right corner of your Gmail window and click on ‘Configure inbox’ from the dropdown.

 We’ve already spoken about how Gmail labels are a powerful tool to organize your inbox.
 You can read more about it here.
-You can use filters to automate label creation so that you can mark certain emails as important, or for follow-ups, etc.
+You can use filters to automate label creation so that you can mark certain emails as important or for follow-ups to clients, and more.

 To automate label creation: